Mark Hines: Ultra Endurance Adventure Racer, Academic and Writer

 In a world driven by our economies as they are, and an invented need for corporate and personal wealth, we seem to have become trapped in cycles of self-inflicted (but industry-supported) debt, and resolve to invest our whole lives in being a part of a finance-based system, and even wanting to show others how well we play that game.
 In that sense, life might be nothing more than some grand game of sudoku - engaging, stimulating, satisfying, but ultimately entirely pointless.
 We start, we fill in some gaps and we end.

-Life is a game and nothing more: a mere distraction from what is really important.
+Life is a game and nothing more: how we live nowadays seems a distraction from that which is truly important.
 I do not want to believe people lie on their deathbeds and reflect on how great they were at working tirelessly and making money.
 What makes you happy, deep down?
 What do you love doing?
 What is your passion?
 If you do not know, perhaps now is the time to find out.
 I love to travel, I love being with real friends and the people I love, and I am passionate about living life to the full.

 I do not need to race for 430-miles across the Yukon in Arctic conditions, but I love pushing myself physically and mentally, finding myself on the edge and pushing through to a satisfying, enriching conclusion.
 I do it because it is what I am passionate about.
 I love nature and world's wild places, and I want to spend my time experiencing them as best as I can.
 I am also passionate about education and self-development, hence my priority is to complete my doctorate.